csparks113/Morse-Code-App/docs/refactor-notes.md

 2. Monitor guard coverage across dev/practice and plan the next expansion (settings/home) once the signal stays clean.

 ### Hygiene & Guardrails
+1. Update `docs/codex-handoff.md` at the end of every working session and run `npm run verify:handoff` so new chats resume with full context.
-1. Extend docs with session UI conventions and outputs service architecture notes so new contributors follow the same patterns.
+2. Extend docs with session UI conventions and outputs service architecture notes so new contributors follow the same patterns.
-2. Prepare an Expo smoke-test checklist (send, receive, summary) to run after major changes and link it in this doc.
+3. Prepare an Expo smoke-test checklist (send, receive, summary) to run after major changes and link it in this doc.
-3. Add simple mocks/tests around the outputs service to protect against regressions during future rewrites.
+4. Add simple mocks/tests around the outputs service to protect against regressions during future rewrites.
-4. Integrate `npm run check:session-controls` into CI so the spacing guard runs automatically (not just locally).
+5. Integrate `npm run check:session-controls` into CI so the spacing guard runs automatically (not just locally).

 ### Output Touchpoint Inventory (Current)\r\n- Status: Pending; monitor alongside Foundations work so UI + telemetry docs stay aligned.\r\n1.
 Surface torch availability and instrumentation feedback in the UI (fallback messaging + metrics).
 2. Document the offset-tuning workflow and expose the knobs inside the developer console.